 As we’ve seen time and time again, PR can be an incredibly powerful tool for your startup.
 From helping you shape your narrative and announcing yourself to the world, to driving leads and investor interest, PR has proven itself to be one of the most effective ways to get heard in this incredibly noisy startup word.
-But it’s way more than that.
-Even leading VC’s agree that PR can help improve recruiting, potential partnerships on the business development front and even staff morale.

 As Upfront Ventures Managing Partner Mark Suster has noted:

 “Once your firm (startup) is ready for marketing I personally can’t think of any marketing budget that is more effective that PR.”